Six Ways to Learn Spanish with No Studying Required

 Classroom + Learning On Your Own = Efficiency

-The most effective way to learn a language is to speak it – and the best way to do that, is have a one on one private tutor, or very small group.
+The most effective way to learn a language is to speak it – and the best way to do that is with a one-on-one private tutor or a very small group.
 You can save money by doing this online.
-You can also save money, and make a lot of progress, by combining various methods: apps, TV, private tutor, etc.
+You can also save money, and make a lot of progress, by combining all the various methods mentioned above.

 Don’t discount the value of learning one-on-one!
 If you have any questions about how it works, or you’d like to learn more about TruFluency’s private online fluency coaches, check out our Spanish teachers and their availability.

 Get started now and save 20% off your first month of one-on-one classes with code TF20!